sgibbs330/passwordgenerator/README.md

 - I created else, else if, and if codes to create the prompts that pop up for the user to choose which options they would like for their code.
 - I edited the button and text colors in the css code.

-Here are screen shots links to show the password generator.
+Links to screenshots of password generator.

 https://imgur.com/o7Dd88K